aptos-labs/aptos-core/developer-docs-site/docs/contribute/faq.md

 * No, currently only APT can be used for gas.
 As you called out, the relationship to fiat makes this a very difficult problem to solve.
 * We are working however on allowing subsidies- i.e allowing a contract or account to pay for storage or gas fees for user transactions.

 ### We know that with Token.move we can create many different (customized) on-chain NFT metadata.
 But plus, does token.move support dynamic metadata that we create on-chain?
 For example; such as combining and separating NFTs, which has two different metadata that are compatible with each other.
-Let us explain why this is important for us, on the EVM side, we have coded and developed an on-chain Merging / Separable structure in Solidity.
-A much improved solution of ERC1155, an architecture that can support “Item Crafting” feature in the games (you can think of it as a very simple game engine that can combine and separate different NFTs and works by default).
-Is this possible to do it on the Aptos side with maintaining our structure?

 * We support dynamic metadata on-chain.
 The creator can customize properties and mutate the property values based on user interaction.
 * For combining NFTs, currently, you can write a function taking two NFTs and return a merged NFT in a resource account that can do this automatically.
 For separating NFT, you can have a function taking one NFT and returning multiple NFTs similarly.